How to Create a Global Ecommerce Order Fulfillment Strategy That Works for You

 Cons for Drop-Shipping:

-- You have no control over the packaging and shipping for your products.
+- You have no control over the packaging and shipping of your products.

 - You still handle customer service, so you’ll need to communicate with the drop-shipper.